SG Sonnenhof Großaspach: History

 The club was formed in 1994 through the union of Spvgg Großaspach and FC Sonnenhof Kleinaspach.
 The sports club has 1,300 members and, in addition to its football side, has departments for bowling, gymnastics, and table tennis.
 The term Sonnenhof in the club name comes from the local hotel Sonnenhof in which the meeting was held that resulted in the FC Sonnenhof Kleinaspach was formed.

 The footballers have been twice promoted in recent years and reached the Oberliga Baden-Württemberg (IV) in 2005, playing there as a lower table side.
 In 2008–09, the club achieved its greatest success yet, winning the league and earning the right for promotion to the Regionalliga Süd, where they played until 2012, when the club entered the new Regionalliga Südwest.
 In 2009, the club qualified for the first time for the first round of the German Cup but was knocked out by VfB Stuttgart after a 1–4 loss, leading 1–0 until the 55th minute.

 In 2012–13, the club qualified again for the first round of the German Cup but was knocked out by FSV Frankfurt after a 1–2 loss.
 The club celebrated its greatest success in 2014 when it won the Regionalliga Südwest and qualified for the promotion round to the 3.
 Liga, where it overcame VfL Wolfsburg II and earned promotion to the league.

+They made back-to-back promotion as they were promoted from Oberliga to Regionalliga Südwest in the 2024-25 season, and again was promoted in the 2025-26-season.